xiaodaigh/HitTower.jl/README.md

 # HitTower.jl
-Data processing domain specific language (DSL) that compiles to Julia with a parallel-first paradigm.
+Data processing domain specific language (DSL) that acts like an intermediate language.

+E.g. SAS Language -> HitTower -> PySpark

 Unlikely to be worked on for a couple of years.
 But hey, that's how {disk.frame} started too and it's now a Top 100 R package by Github star count.